There are indeed programs that can help — they’re called backup programs.

-All “if you haven’t already” means is that if you’ve been backing up regularly, most of these peices will already be in place.
+All “if you haven’t already” means is if you’ve been backing up regularly, most of these pieces will already be in place.
 You’ll have backup software, you’ll have that external hard drive, and you’ll have created that emergency disk in case you ever need it.

 Today, you need it.